h-zahar/h-zahar/README.md

 ## I'm a Learner and Doer !!

 - 🌱 I’m currently learning React.js
-- 👀 I'm interested in Next.js
+- 👀 Interested in Next.js
 - 👯 Looking forward to collaborate with other developers
 - 🥅 2022 Goal: Contribute more to React projects
-- ⚡ Fun fact: I love both tea and coffee, and you?
+- ⚡ Fun fact: Love both tea and coffee.
+What about you?

 ---